A comparison between strip harvesting and FUE hair transplants – Part 3

 We conclude our three-part series, “Strip Harvesting versus FUE” in discussing a number of remaining issues between the two procedures.

 A somewhat different skill set is required for FUE harvesting.
 The surgeon must be able to align the small punch correctly, find the right depth and adjust the punch to account for changes in direction of the hair.
-The primary concern with FUE is the rate of damage.
-If the hairs in a follicular unit are damaged they are less likely to grow.
+The goal in hair restoration is to minimize damage to hair follicles whether it is in strip harvest or FUE as damaged follicles are less likely to grow.
 In strip harvest the follicles can be damaged during the removal of the strip or during the process of removing the follicles from the strip.
 During FUE, there is a heavy reliance of physician skill and the instrumentation being used to minimize follicle damage as the follicles are not seen as during a strip harvest.

 FUE can be a tedious process and both patient and physician may experience fatigue.
 This can limit the amount of grafts that can be harvested in a single session.

 The learning curve for FUE can be slow for physicians who are used to excisions with scalpels and unaccustomed to the use of punches.
 Working at a shorter focal distance can be tiresome and lead to neck problems.

 The cost of FUE is usually significantly more than that for strip harvesting on a per graft basis.
 On average, the cost per FUE graft may be 25-100% greater than the cost of strip grafts depending on the clinic.

 FUE can be very useful for harvesting body hair.
 In such situations the majority of follicular units are single hairs.